bwarren2/objective_impeachment/PITCHME.md

 <img src="assets/img/july_25_call/first_page.png" alt="July 25 Readout" height="40%" width="40%">

+Note:

+It is four pages, the first being this one.

 ---

 ##### July 25 Call, Snippet 1

 <img src="assets/img/july_25_call/snippet_1.png" alt="July 25 Readout" height="80%" width="80%">

+Note:

+Zelensky: We are almost ready to buy more Javelins for defense purposes.

+Trump: I would like you to do us a favor though...
+Trump mentions "crowdstrike" and "the server".

 ---